 School PE and Sport Funding Information

 The Government has, since around 2013, been providing additional funding to improve provision of physical education (PE) and sport in primary schools.
 This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport - is ring-fenced and therefore can only be spent on provision of PE and sport in schools.
 But there is freedom to choose how we do it.

 It will see money going directly to primary school headteachers to spend on improving the quality of sport and PE.
-Each school receives £8,000 plus an extra £5 per pupil each year for three years.
-This equates to approximately £8,350 per year for our school.
+Each school receives this year £16,000 plus an extra £10 per pupil each year.
+This equates to approximately £16,500 this year for our school.
 All schools have to spend the sports funding on improving their provision of PE, sport and healthy living.
 The impact of the initiative will be monitored by the Headteacher, PE Subject Leader and Governing Body.

 At our school, we already invest a great deal of time and energy into making sure that all children have opportunities to be involved in competitive sports and other physically challenging activities.
 We have enthusiastic netball and football teams, coached by staff and volunteers and we look for chances to play against other schools in both league and friendly matches.
 To make sure this tradition continues, our older children run clubs for younger children at lunchtime.
 However, we also place great emphasis on those activities which we hope will become lifelong habits.
 For example: surfing, swimming, cycling, walking and running through lunchtime and afterschool clubs, taster days, school trips and sponsored events.